sl-sh-dev/sl-sh/README.md

 }
 ```

-- this is a bit ugly but calling a procedurally generated function isn't
+- this is a bit ugly but necessary given the current architecture.
+This function
-too scary.
-This function tells sl-sh's plumbing to use the builtin_int_to_float
+tells sl-sh's plumbing to use the `builtin_int_to_float`
 method when the `int->float` function is called.
 - great pains were taken to make sure that the errors in development are as nice as
 possible, if the errors are confusing or they are pointing to the wrong code